vitorapaiva/zend-certification/1-basics/Basics.md

 	Place Value 	128 	64 	32 	16 	8 	4 	2 	1
 		$x 	0 	0 	0 	0 	1 	1 	0 	0 	= 	12
 		$y 	0 	0 	0 	0 	1 	0 	1 	1 	= 	11
+	<?php
+	$x=12;
+	$y=10;
+	echo $x & ~ $y; //4
+	?>
+	Place Value	128	64	32	16	8	4	2	1
+		$x	0	0	0	0	1	1	0	0	=	12
+		$y	0	0	0	0	1	0	1	0	=	10
+	The $x and $y sets together either 1st or 2nd or 3rd or 4th bits but they shared together only a 4th bit.
+So return value is the 4, because of only bit sets in $x but not in $y.

+	<?php
+	$x=12;
+	$y=10;
+	echo ~ $x &  $y; //2
+	?>

+	In this case, the return value is 2 because the bit set on $y but not on $x.
+### Bit shifting
+	If a and b are two numbers, BIT SHIFTING shifts a bits b number of steps. each step refers to multiply by two if it is BIT SHIFT LEFT.
+If it is BIT SHIFT RIGHT, then each step refers to division by two.
+If the number can no longer be divided by two, the return is 0

 ## Assingment Operators
 	* Assign (=)